-On February 12, 1999, Tarzian filed a complaint against Bull Run Corporation and the Estate in the United States District Court for the Southern District of Indiana.
-Tarzian claims that it had a binding and enforceable contract to purchase the Tarzian shares from the Estate prior to Bull Run Corporation's purchase of the shares, and requests judgment providing that the contract be enforced.
-On May 3, 1999, the action was dismissed without prejudice against Bull Run Corporation, leaving the Estate as the sole defendant.
-The litigation between the Estate and Tarzian is ongoing and Gray cannot predict when the final resolution of the litigation will occur.
+On February 12, 1999, Tarzian filed a complaint against Bull Run and the Estate in the United States District Court for the Southern District of Indiana.
+Tarzian claims that it had a binding and enforceable contract to purchase the Tarzian shares from the Estate prior to Bull Run's purchase of the shares, and requests judgment providing that the contract be enforced.
+On May 3, 1999, the action was dismissed without prejudice against Bull Run, leaving the Estate as the sole defendant.
+The litigation between the Estate and Tarzian is ongoing and we cannot predict when the final resolution of the litigation will occur.
 The purchase agreement with the Estate provides that if a court of competent jurisdiction awards title to the Tarzian shares to a person or entity other than the purchaser (or its successors or assigns), the purchase agreement will be rescinded.
-In that event, the Estate will be required to pay for the benefit of Gray, as successor in interest, the full \$10 million purchase price, plus interest.
+In that event, the Estate will be required to pay for our benefit, as successor in interest, the full \$10 million purchase price, plus interest.

-On April 22, 2002, Gray issued a total of \$40 million of a new Series C convertible preferred stock.
-Gray issued \$31.4 million to a limited number of outside accredited investors, and \$8.6 million to J. Mack Robinson, Harriett J. Robinson and certain of their affiliates in exchange for all of the outstanding shares of Gray Series A preferred stock and Series B preferred stock on a one-for-one basis.
+On April 22, 2002, we issued a total of \$40.0 million of a new Series C convertible preferred stock.
+We issued \$31.4 million to a limited number of outside accredited investors, and \$8.6 million to J. Mack Robinson, Harriett J. Robinson and certain of their affiliates in exchange for all of the outstanding shares of Gray Series A preferred stock and Series B preferred stock on a one-for-one basis.
 Shares of the Series C convertible preferred stock are convertible into Gray class B common stock at an initial conversion price of \$14.39 per share, subject to customary adjustments.

-For advisory services rendered by Bull Run Corporation to Gray in connection with the proposed acquisition of Stations, Gray paid to Bull Run Corporation \$5,000,000 on June 10, 2002.
-In the event that the acquisition is not consummated, Bull Run Corporation will be required to repay to Gray the advisory fee in full.
+For advisory services rendered by Bull Run to Gray in connection with the proposed acquisition of Stations, we advanced to Bull Run \$5.0 million on June 10, 2002.
+In the event that the acquisition is not consummated, Bull Run will be required to repay to us the advisory fee in full.